|Bowhall Red Maple / Family Aceraceae|

 Bowhall red maple is a spectacular street or specimen tree.
-Height: to 50', Hardy north of zone 9
+Height: to 50', Hardy north of zone 9.
+Squirrels loves them some seeds.

 Red maple seeds are popular with squirrels and birds.
 This tree is often confused with red-leaved cultivars of Norway Maple.
 Fall color is not reliable but ranges in any given year from red to orange to yellow.
 It can be spectacular in some years.